BenchCouncil/VC-MedAI/README.md

+# VC-MedAI(Transforming Clinical Trials in Medicine: The Reshaping Power of Virtual Clinician-Based In-silico Trials for AI)

 # Data Access

 AI.vs.Doctor database comprises a set of comma-separated value (CSV) files and all related source code.
 Since the database contains not only the patients’ information from MIMIC databases but also the doctors’ information from 14 medical centers, users must use the database with caution and respect.
 The database has been uploaded to PhysioNet35 platform  and is waiting for approval.
 We also upload the database to the Journal’s online submission system for review.
 To access the database, the following steps need to be completed: